 The saloon cowboy is depicted in both movies and books.
 It is the Old West that made them the icon that they are today.
-Saloons were common in mostly all cities yet there were a few areas that already had Mexican style cantinas.
+Saloons were common in almost all cities, yet a few areas already had Mexican-style cantinas.

-It was common to see a group of men playing a friendly game of poker or telling long stories of their travels.
-Most of the violence started in the saloon and at times emptied out into the roadway.
+It was common to see a group of men playing a friendly poker game or telling long stories of their travels.
+Most of the violence started in the saloon and at times emptied into the roadway.

 The first saloons to open were not the typical saloons that we all know from the movies and books.
-They were mostly tents or a square wooden structure with tent material thrown over the top.
-The material was enough to keep the rain off the heads of their costumers.
+They were mostly tents or square wooden structures with tent material thrown over the top.
+The material was enough to keep the rain off the heads of their customers.
 The floors were not made of wood.
 Tent saloons never had floors of any type.
-If it rained the floors were muddy and if it was dry they were dusty.
+If it rained, the floors were muddy, and if it was dry, they were dusty.
 The only thing the early saloon offered was whiskey and a place to sit and rest.

-The first whiskey ever served in a saloon was not the fine whiskey that New Yorker’s or those from Chicago would sip.
+The first whiskey ever served in a saloon was not the fine whiskey that New Yorkers or those from Chicago would sip.
 This stuff was raw and made right in the camp or town.
-The simple ingredients included raw alcohol, sugar burnt and a little pouch chewing tobacco.
-Whiskey with terrible names like “Coffin Varnish”, “Tarantula Juice”, “Red Eye” and others were common among the early saloons.
+The simple ingredients included raw alcohol, sugar burnt, and a little pouch chewing tobacco.
+Whiskey with terrible names like “Coffin Varnish,” “Tarantula Juice,” “Red Eye,” and others was common among the early saloons.

 Later the word “Firewater” would be used to describe Whiskey.
 It took on the name during trading with Indians.
 To explain what Whiskey was to the Indians, the cowboy would pour it over the fire to show its potency.
 With a high enough proof, Whiskey acted like gasoline on the fire.
 Soon firewater was the name of the drink.
-If you were a light weight and sipped your whiskey, you could be certain to find yourself drinking a 5th of Whiskey at gun point.
+If you were a lightweight and sipped your whiskey, you could be sure to find yourself drinking a 5th of Whiskey at gunpoint.
 Sipping was considered a weakness and not tolerated!

-Beer was not as common as whiskey, yet there were those that drank it.
-Since pasteurization was not invented yet, a cowboy had to take his beer warm and drink it quick.
+Beer was not as common as whiskey, yet some drank it.
+Since pasteurization was not invented yet, a cowboy had to take his beer warm and drink it quickly.
 If not, the beer would get warmer and go flat.
 Whiskey kept its taste and potency no matter the temperature.
-It was not until 1880′s that Adolphus Busch invented artificial refrigeration and methods of pasteurization to the brewing process.
-Soon after Budweiser launched as a U.S. national brand.
+It was not until the 1880′s that Adolphus Busch invented artificial refrigeration and pasteurization methods to the brewing process soon after Budweiser launched as a U.S. national brand.

-In the late 1820′s, Bent’s Fort, Colorado opened what we know as the first saloon in the west.
-There were a few little towns which already had cantinas, but they did not compare to saloons that would soon spread like wild fire throughout the west.
+In the late 1820′s, Bent’s Fort, Colorado, opened what we know as the first saloon in the west.
+A few little towns already had cantinas, but they did not compare to saloons that would soon spread like wildfire throughout the west.

-Striking gold was a big indicator that a saloon would pop-up in that town.
-In 1848, Santa Barbara, California only had one cantina.
+Striking gold was a big indicator that a saloon would pop up in that town.
+In 1848, Santa Barbara, California, only had one cantina.
 Yet after the discovery of gold, the town soon grew to 30 saloons.
-Towns like Livingston, Montana, with its 3,000 residents had no less than 33 saloons.
+Towns like Livingston, Montana, with its 3,000 residents, had no less than 33 saloons.
 Back in those days, it was easy to open a business.
-Innovation and growth was on the incline.
+Innovation and growth were on the incline.
 Saloons were profitable and with a large customer base.